-The radiological survey of the property included: (1) a gamma scan of the entire property outdoors, both at the surface and one meter above the surface, (2) collection of soil samples, and (3) gamma profiles of auger holes.
+The radiological survey of the property included: (1) a gamma scan of the entire property outdoors, both at the surface and one meter above the surface and (2) collection of soil samples.
+These survey methods followed the plan outlined in Reference 1.
 No indoor survey measurements were performed.

 Using a portable gamma scintillation meter, ranges of measurements were recorded for areas of the property surface and one meter above the surface.
 Systematic soil samples were taken at various locations on the property, irrespective of gamma radiation levels.
+A comprehensive description of the survey methods and instrumentation has been presented in another report.